shrage/atavya/.ai/work_units/WU-010_framework_enhancements.md

 ## Enhancements to Implement

 ### 1. Dynamic Checklist Management
-- **Status**: 📝 Planned
+- **Status**: In Progress
 - **Description**: Enhance the framework to handle dynamic checklists and status recalculation
 - **Implementation Details**:

   - [ ] Create a checklist change detection mechanism
     - [ ] Implement status recalculation when new checklist items are added
     - [ ] Add validation to ensure all checklist items are completed before marking a task complete
     - [ ] Create a history tracking system for checklist changes
     - [ ] Update the work unit template to support dynamic checklists

 ### 2. Bidirectional Status Propagation
-- **Status**: 📝 Planned
+- **Status**: In Progress
 - **Description**: Implement a system for propagating status changes between related work units
 - **Implementation Details**:

   - [ ] Create explicit bidirectional references between parent and child work units
     - [ ] Implement a status propagation service that updates parent work units when child units change
     - [ ] Add verification steps when completing a work unit to check if related units need updates
     - [ ] Create guidelines for maintaining consistency across related work units
     - [ ] Update the work unit template to include bidirectional references

 ### 3. Completion Workflow Guidance
-- **Status**: 📝 Planned
+- **Status**: In Progress
 - **Description**: Develop a guided workflow for transitioning between related work units
 - **Implementation Details**:

   - [ ] Create a completion confirmation protocol
     - [ ] Implement a suggestion system for continuing with parent or sibling work units
     - [ ] Add a session transition mechanism for opening new chats for the next work unit
     - [ ] Create templates for completion messages with next steps
     - [ ] Update the conversation monitoring system to detect work unit completion

 ### 4. Documentation Enhancement Identification
-- **Status**: 📝 Planned
+- **Status**: In Progress
 - **Description**: Formalize the process for identifying reusable patterns during work unit implementation
 - **Implementation Details**:

   - [ ] Add a "Documentation Enhancements" section to work unit templates
     - [ ] Create a protocol for extracting patterns from completed work units
     - [ ] Implement a mechanism to suggest documentation updates based on work unit completion
     - [ ] Create guidelines for identifying reusable patterns
     - [ ] Update the project initializer to include documentation enhancement sections

 ### 5. Work Unit Registry Enhancements
-- **Status**: 📝 Planned
+- **Status**: In Progress
 - **Description**: Enhance the work unit registry to better capture relationships and dependencies
 - **Implementation Details**:

   - [ ] Enhance the registry format to include more detailed relationship metadata
     - [ ] Add status dependency tracking between related work units
     - [ ] Implement automatic registry updates when work unit status changes
     - [ ] Create visualization tools for work unit hierarchies
     - [ ] Update the registry template to support enhanced relationship tracking

 ## Technical Requirements
 - All enhancements must be backward compatible with existing work units